LoFenk/django_meme_maker/README.md

+# Preface
+Let me first be honest here, this is a vibe coded project for my own use.
+All Credit to Claude Opus 4.5 on Cursor - incredible work.
+This very paragraph some of the little work I did - other than fiddling around with prompts.
+I have no merit otherwise.
+Feel free to reuse as you see fit.

 # Django Meme Maker

 A reusable Django app for creating and managing memes with a searchable template bank and customizable, embeddable templates.
 Perfect for adding meme creation functionality to any Django project.